 My toddler gets upset (raging mad) when I won’t let him eat a cookie before dinner.
 He gets super angry with me when I won’t allow him to pretend drive the car in the parking lot before we leave the house.

 post contains affiliate link, see my disclosure here.

 This has been going on for a year and a half.
 The kid adores cars and trucks and he desperately wants to drive a car.

 He thinks he’s thirty.

 While I can’t seem to get rid of his undying urge to drive a car or eat cookies immediately before supper, I have found ways to quell the emotional extremes–the fall on the floor tantrums.
-We’ve helped minimize toddler tantrums to more of a protest rather than a full-blown meltdown (mostly).
+We’ve helped tame temper tantrums and minimize toddler tantrums to more of a protest rather than a full-blown meltdown (mostly).

 Diversion is not the focus of these methods.